shu-rmrc/seminar/past.md

 <div class='talks'>

 {% include _talk.html
+    img="assets/img/roulette.jpeg"
+    img_alt="Photograph of a roulette wheel"
+    speaker="Adam Atkinson"
+    title="Maths and Self-Defence"
+    date="Monday 21st March 2022"
+    time="9.30-10.15am GMT"
+    description="When I was at school some of my teachers (in both maths and physics) used to set us exercises where we were shown arguments which were not necessarily correct and had to identify problems in them.
+This is how I first encountered the flawed Martingale gambling strategy.
+I will talk about another gambling myth with some international spread that seems less well known, partly as an excuse to talk about Markov Chains.
+Maths can be useful to defend oneself from charlatans!

+Adam runs games and puzzles tables at open days: He used to be known as *Pisa University Fraud Department* but in recent years *L'Omino dei Giochi* (Little Games Guy) is what people have been calling him and he can live with that."
+%}

+{% include _talk.html
     img="assets/img/dragon.jpg"
     img_alt="Photograph of a woven piece made from red thread, forming an image of a dragon using different stitching techniques" speaker="Dr Sabetta Matsumoto"